 In addition, as in Laffont and Tirole (1993), the government's financial constraint is summarized by its shadow cost of public funds, which measures the social cost of its economic intervention.
 Transfers to public firms are associated with social costs because every dollar spent on (re-)funding the project implies a decrease in the production of essential public goods, schooling, or health care or an increase in distortionary taxation or costly public debt.
-This shadow cost is usually high in developing countries that face structural difficulty in raising taxes.6 Since the 2008 financial crisis, it is also very much likely to have drastically risen in developed countries facing a severe budgetary crisis (e.g. Greece, Spain, Portugal, Ireland, France, the UK, and the US).
+This shadow cost is usually high in developing countries that face structural difficulty in raising taxes.8 It is also very much likely to have drastically risen in many developed economies that face severe budget deficits since the 2008 financial crisis (e.g. Greece, Spain, Portugal, Ireland, France, the UK, and the US).
 The paper provides insights on the impact of the financial crisis on the enactment of BOT concessions.